awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

 ### Supported model sources<a name="supported-model-sources"></a>

-AWS IoT Greengrass supports Amazon SageMaker and Amazon S3 model sources for machine learning resources\.
+AWS IoT Greengrass supports SageMaker and Amazon S3 model sources for machine learning resources\.

 The following requirements apply to model sources:
-+ S3 buckets that store your Amazon SageMaker and Amazon S3 model sources must not be encrypted using SSE\-C\.
++ S3 buckets that store your SageMaker and Amazon S3 model sources must not be encrypted using SSE\-C\.
 For buckets that use server\-side encryption, AWS IoT Greengrass ML inference currently supports the SSE\-S3 or SSE\-KMS encryption options only\.
 For more information about server\-side encryption options, see [Protecting data using server\-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the *Amazon Simple Storage Service Developer Guide*\.
-+ The names of S3 buckets that store your Amazon SageMaker and Amazon S3 model sources must not include periods \(`.`\)\.
++ The names of S3 buckets that store your SageMaker and Amazon S3 model sources must not include periods \(`.`\)\.
 For more information, see the rule about using virtual hosted\-style buckets with SSL in [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
-+ Service\-level AWS Region support must be available for both [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) and [Amazon SageMaker](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html)\.
-Currently, AWS IoT Greengrass supports Amazon SageMaker models in the following Regions:
++ Service\-level AWS Region support must be available for both [AWS IoT Greengrass](https://docs.aws.amazon.com/general/latest/gr/greengrass.html) and [SageMaker](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html)\.
+Currently, AWS IoT Greengrass supports SageMaker models in the following Regions:
   + US East \(Ohio\)
   + US East \(N\.
 Virginia\)
   + US West \(Oregon\)